semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 ![Semaphore homepage](./img/homepage.jpg)

 On the top left side you'll find:

 - Project search box
 - Project creation button

 On the top right side there is:

-- The account menu: here you logout and change account settings
+- The account menu
-- The organization menu: let's you manage your organization
+- The organization menu

-On the middle you'll see the recent activity in your organization.
-Since we're just starting, there no activity yet.
+On the middle of the screen you'll see the recent activity in your organization.
+Since we're just starting, there nothing happening yet.

 ## What is an organization?

 An organization the place where all your project and teammembers live.
-You can create more organization as needed, each one can be tied to a different plan.
+You account can have as many organization as you wish.

 ![Semaphore Organization components](./img/org-diagram.jpg)

-Since you created the organzation, you have the Owner role for it.
+Since you created the organzation, you are its Owner.
 That means you can do pretty much anything.
-Including invite teammembers, create groups, grant permissions, and even delete the whole organization.
+Including invite people, granting and removig roles, creating projects, and even deleting the whole organization.

-## What have we learned?
+## What have you done so far?

-- How to create a Semaphore account
+- Created a Semaphore account
-- We created our first organization
+- Created your first organizations
-- Organizations are containers for projects and people.
-They are tied to a plan
-- We learned that we can create multiple organizations
+- Learned the basics of organizations

 ## What's next?